simonmichael/hledger_site/investments.md

 With hledger, we must instead ....

-use an [unbalanced posting], by parenthesising the account name: ?
+a. use an [unbalanced posting], by parenthesising the account name: ?

 ```journal
 2020-03-02